schubergphilis/sensu-plugins-prometheus-checks/README.md

 Dependencies: docker, docker-compose

-To spinup a development stack and run the integration tests
+To spin-up a development stack and run the integration tests
 ```
 ruby test.rb
 ```